openlmi/openlmi-doc/doc/openlmi-providers/selinux/index.rst

 SELinux Provider
 ================

+.. rubric:: Overview

-OpenLMI SELinux is a CIM provider which provides a way to read and set SELinux values, such as booleans, ports, or file labels.
+OpenLMI-SELinux is CIM provider which provides a way to read and set SELinux values, such as booleans, ports, or file labels.
+It exposes remotely accessible object-oriented API using `WBEM <http://www.openlmi.org/node/1785>`_ set of protocols and technologies.

-The provider doesn't implement any CIM standard schema.
+The provider does not implement any DMTF standard profile.

+.. rubric:: Clients

+The API can be accessed by any WBEM-capable client.
+OpenLMI does not provide any specialized client yet.

+.. rubric:: Features

+* Query information about current SELinux policy (version, type, port labels ...)
+* Read and modify overall SELinux state (Enforcing/Permissive).
+* Check and modify file contexts.

+.. rubric:: Examples

+There is number of examples in the :ref:`Usage <selinux-usage>` chapter.

+.. rubric:: Table of Contents

 Contents: